 To make the tangzhong:

-2. Place the saucepan over medium heat, and cook the mixture, whisking constantly, until thick and the whisk leaves lines on the bottom of the pan.
+Place the saucepan over medium heat, and cook the mixture, whisking constantly, until thick and the whisk leaves lines on the bottom of the pan.
 This will probably take only a minute or so.
-Remove from the heat, and set it aside for cool for 10 minutes.
+Remove from the heat, and set it aside to cool for 10 minutes.

 To make the dough:

-7. Starting with a long edge, roll the dough into a log.
-With the seam underneath, cut the log into 12 slices.
+Starting with a long edge, roll the dough into a log.
+With the seam underneath, cut the log into 12 slices using string or a sharp knife.

-9. Lightly grease a cake pan or oven safe dish.
+Lightly grease the baking dish.
 Space the rolls in the pan, leaving enough space for them to rise.
 Cover with a kitchen towel and allow to rise for 45 minutes.

-11. Bake the rolls for 22 to 25 minutes, until they feel set.
-They will not turn a deep brown color and that’s fine, you don’t want to over cook the rolls.
+Bake the rolls for 22 to 25 minutes, until they feel set.
+They will not turn a deep brown color and that’s fine, you don’t want to overcook the rolls.